 The course content is closely aligned with that of Chemistry.
 However, a more rigorous quantitative approach requires students to investigate, analyze, and summarize chemical reactions, molecular behaviors, and uses of substances.
 Hands-on experiments with high level math and thinking skills are included.
 Students will have an opportunity to conduct original research.
-Near the end of the school year, students will take the Chemistry Standards of Learning test.
+Students will take the Chemistry Standards of Learning test.
 However, a more in-depth and rigorous conceptual and quantitative approach requires students to investigate, analyze, and summarize the various topics covered.
 High level math and thinking skills are essential for success.
 Hands-on lab work is a critical component designed to connect the abstract to real world experiences.
-Near the end of the school year, students will take the Standards of Learning (SOL) Chemistry test if needed for graduation.
+Students will take the Standards of Learning (SOL) Chemistry test if needed for graduation.